Jade-8-Dragon/SGC-WARP-SPEED-Robotics-2025/README.md

 Code repository for the sensors and Arduino of the 2025 CU Warp Speed robotics robot submission

-Nano username: SGCWS25
+Nano username: SGCW
-Password: 1234
+Password: password